AgentMC/Sao19/Translate/En/Part3.md

 Sighed Tiese, amazed.

-"Kirito-senpai is not married to anyone of them, and now senpai’s status is higher than an emperor, so if you look to the Empire's Basic Law, he could have... ... three wives?
+"Kirito-senpai is not married to anyone of them, and now senpai’s status is higher than an emperor, so if you look to the Empire's Fundamental Law, he could have... ... three wives?
 Four perhaps?

 ![Image](/Translate/Img/p073.jpg)